AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 This does not break chain R, but it could mean that other blocks on chain R temporarily have a harder time competing, or waste the resources of chain R nodes as they go looking for that block, $B_{R,1a}$.
 Furthermore, it risks chain R miners doing SPV mining, which is bad.

+\todo{i think the below is wrong. should probs rewrite section}

 After $H_{R,1a}$ is reflected, chain R miners shouldn't build on that header without validating the block (so they should not mine on top of it).
 Before long they'd produce an alternate valid block, $B_{R,1b}$.
 But $B_{R,1b}$ (and its header, $H_{R,1b}$) wouldn't be reflected yet.